 - Less time with family and friends

-- Less time for yourself
+- Less time for yourself to process your thoughts

 - Less freedom throughout your days and weeks